xyf2002/COMN-notes/computer_security/Week 1/W1N2 - Network Security.md

 # Encapsulation
 As a packet is sent and travels down the layers each layer adds its own header and footer.
 ![[w1n2packetencapsulation.png]]
-Each level layer only needs to use information in its own header/footer
+Each layer only needs to use information in its own header/footer

+# Network interfaces
+A network interface is a device which connects a computer to a network. e.g. Ethernet card/WiFi adaptor/DSL modem A computer can have many network interfaces, and each could be doing different things.
+E.g. a WiFi adaptor for internet access
 # Media Access Control (MAC) Addresses
 Most network interfaces come with a predefined MAC address.
 (Some let you change it)

-TODO - copy later
+A MAC address is a 48 bit number typically represented in hex.
+E.g. 00-1A-92-D4-BF-86.
+The first 3 octets are IEEE assigned Organisationally Unique Identifiers, e.g. all Cisco MAC addresses start 00-1A-A1, all D-Link 00-1B-11, ASUSTek 00-1A-92.
+The next 3 octets can be assigned by organisations as they wish, but must be unique to each device.

 # Switch
 A switch performs routing in a local area network